jh409/jh409/README.md

 <h2 align='left'>:thinking: Projects</h2>

-I'm currently toying with the idea of writing software for a traction control system for electric vehicles with all-whell-independent-drive.
+I'm currently toying with the idea of writing software for a traction control system for electric vehicles with all-wheel-independent-drive.

 If you're interested in collaborating on such a project, please get in touch!